dashroc/dashroc.github.io/README.md

 DashielHermann.com
 =================
-The official site of the Dashiel Hermann Fan Club.
+The official site of the Dashiel Hermann.